 The 200-hour program tuition is $2,600, with each immersion (Wild Roots and Wild Rise) being $1,300.
 Please note that the tuition does not include accommodations, the “firebook” or personal journal, or textbooks, but all other materials are provided.
 The payment options are as follows, but please see the “Policies” section for information about deposits and refunds.

 Option 1: If you plan to complete the program in a single year, full tuition, if paid up-front, is $2,300 ($300 discount).
 You will need to let us know what immersions you are planning to attend.

 Option 2: You can pay per immersion, with the full $1,300 due approximately 6 weeks before the immersion begins (exact dates vary).
 A $500 deposit will hold your place (non-refundable) until the full $1,300 or the remaining $800 becomes due.
 You are welcome to set up regular monthly payments for the post-deposit balance if you like, but we do not require this.

 How to Register

-Your spot is held when your paperwork has been received and processed along with either your initial deposit or the total tuition for the immersion.
-If you are paying via payment plan, the Karmic Contract is also required to hold your place; all of these details are listed in our registration packet.
-Danielle is always open to any questions and can be reached via email at Info@LivingMandalaYoga.Com.
+Your spot is held when your paperwork has been received and processed along with either your initial deposit ($500) or the total tuition for the immersion.
+Email for a registration packet (or with any questions) at Info@LivingMandalaYoga.Com.